COVID-19 vaccine: Intranasal

-Intranasal vaccines target mucosal immunity in the nasal mucosa which is a portal for viral entrance to the body.
+Intranasal vaccines target mucosal immunity in the nasal mucosa, which is a portal for viral entry into the body.
 These vaccines are designed to stimulate nasal immune factors, such as IgA.
 In addition to inhibiting the virus, nasal vaccines provide ease of administration because no needles (or needle phobia) are involved.
-Nasal vaccines have been approved for influenza, but not for COVID-19.

 A variety of intranasal COVID-19 vaccines are undergoing clinical trials.
-One is in use in China.
-Examples include a vaccine candidate which uses a modified avian virus as a vector to target SARS-CoV-2 spike proteins and an mRNA vaccine delivered via a nasal nanoparticle spray.
-In September 2022, India and China approved the two first nasal COVID-19 vaccines (iNCOVACC and Convidecia) which may (as boosters) also reduce transmission (potentially via sterilizing immunity).
+The first authorised intranasal vaccine was Razi Cov Pars in Iran at the end of October 2021.
+The first viral component of Sputnik V vaccine was authorised in Russia as Sputnik Nasal in April 2022.
+In September 2022, India and China approved two nasal COVID-19 vaccines (iNCOVACC and Convidecia), which may (as boosters) also reduce transmission (potentially via sterilizing immunity).
+In December 2022, China approved a second intranasal vaccine as a booster, trade name Pneucolin.

 Autologous

 Aivita Biomedical is developing an experimental autologous dendritic cell COVID-19 vaccine kit where the vaccine is prepared and incubated at the point-of-care using cells from the intended recipient.
 The vaccine is undergoing small phase I and phase II clinical studies.